 Once inside the back room, Asami settled onto the bed, still wearing her coat.

-Aunt Katara slid the door to the healing room shut and sat on the stool next to the bed.
-"What seems to be the matter?" she asked.
+Katara slid the door to the healing room shut and sat on the stool next to the bed.
+"What seems to be the matter?"

 Asami looked down at her hands, pressing her fingertips together to make patterns.
 "I haven't exactly felt like myself for a couple of months, but it's only gotten bad over the last few days."

-"It's okay," Aunt Katara said gently, hands hovering over Asami's belly.
+"It's okay," Katara said gently, hands hovering over Asami's belly.
 "I'm eighty-four years old; I've seen it all.
-Nothing you can say will turn my stomach or hurt my sensibilities in the least."
+Nothing you can say will turn my stomach or hurt my sensibilities in the least.
+Tell me what's wrong."

-Asami swallowed.
+Asami took a deep breath before speaking.
 "Right, well...
 I haven't had a cycle in a few months.
 I'm not stupid; I know what that usually means.
 I even had an appointment to visit a women's doctor.
-Then my life flipped upside down five different ways, and suddenly I didn't have the money or energy to take care of anything, so I just... it just seemed like a better idea not to think about it. "
+Then my life turned over in so many different ways, and suddenly I didn't have the money or energy to take care of anything, so I just... it just seemed like a better idea not to think about it. "

 Lin had always faced her problems head-on, like most earthbenders were wont to do, so she couldn't pretend to understand.
 Even so, she nodded her acceptance when Asami seemed to wait for judgement.